fn-fx/fn-fx/README.md

 now write in several other languages, setup web servers, and handle network data transfers, when all that was required was a GUI to some backend process.
 Sometimes a desktop UI really is the simplest option.

-However, clojure developers have traditionally shied away from adopting technologies such as Swing and OpenJFX for fear of delving into the mess of mutability that is GUI programming.
+However, clojure developers have traditionally shied away from adopting technologies such as Swing and JavaFX / OpenJFX for fear of delving into the mess of mutability that is GUI programming.

 This is the niche that fn(fx) attempts to fill: providing a functional interface over JavaFX / OpenJFX.